 The coding assignment for this lesson is in three parts.
 Here are some instructions for completing the assignment.

-The Texas Department of Transportation has published a vector tile service through ArcGIS Online.
-Find this service and create an app that displays its data in a 3D scene, zoomed in to the City of Houston.
+The Transportation Planning and Programming (TPP) division of the Texas Department of Transportation has published vector tile basemaps for Texas as services through ArcGIS Online.
+Find one of these services and create an app that displays its data in a 3D scene, zoomed in to the City of Houston.

 One of Esri's sample ArcGIS Server instances hosts a map service that contains U.S. cities, interstates, and state/county boundaries: